 Congratulations to Lisa, Andy & Family on the arrival of those 2 BEAUTIFUL CORGI - PUPPIES

-We must thank their "Aunty Natalie" for the fantastic picture she sent us of these 2 gorgeous Boys in the snow.
+We must thank their "Aunty Natalie" for the fantastic picture she sent us.

 Please hurry up "Mummy Lisa" and share your Puppies with us.

 THE ORIGINAL DOG HOUSE